Board Members American Muslim Institute

 Dr. Mohiuddin returned to Omaha in 1970 when he joined Creighton University’s School of Medicine as a full-time faculty member, and he has lived and worked in the community since.
 He served as chief of the School of Medicine’s Division of Cardiology and director of The Cardiac Center from 1996 to 2007, and in March of 2007, Dr. Mohiuddin was named Chair, Department of Medicine.
 In 2005, Dr. Mohiuddin was named the first holder of the Richard W. Booth, M.D., Endowed Professorship in Cardiology.

 Mr. Karim Khayati

 Karim Khayati is a co-founder of AMI and currently serves as vice president.
 He is also a board member of the Tri-Faith Initiative of Omaha.
-Both positions reflect his passion to continue to make Omaha a thriving, diverse community.
+Both positions reflect his passion for continuing to make Omaha a thriving, diverse community.

-Khayati is a longstanding information technology professional covering a diverse range of industries including transportation, financial and software development.
+Khayati is a longstanding information technology professional covering a diverse range of industries including Agribusiness, financial and software development.

 Farhan Khan has been on the AMI board since 2011 and now serves as treasurer.
 He also serves as a board member of the Tri-Faith Initiative of Omaha and is involved in many community organizations.